Hamid Karzai's Narco State suppresses Community Anti-Drug Activists with help from US Special Forces as Glut of Opium causes Heroin Crisis /Sheberghan

 But is this the first time the American military has tried to lie away the evidence of their atrocities?
 "An Afghan government commission previously found that an August 2008 operation by U.S. forces killed 90 civilians in Azizabad, a finding backed by the U.N.
 The U.S. originally said no civilians died; a high-level investigation later concluded 33 civilians were killed." (id.)
 The puppet government and the U.N. count the bodies, and find 90 have been murdered.
 The American military denies it.
 And then admits it was lying.

 Its a sad matter.
 If they're not slaughtering children and women one day, they may be cutting the tongues of prisoners the next.
-Or, say, destroying a couple of houses for sport.counter for wordpress
+Or, say, destroying a couple of houses for sport.Jesus knew about people like this:

 CONDEMNING THE ENFORCERS